 A Day in the Life of an HVAC Technician

-Your work schedule might vary depending on your situation.
-If you perform repairs, you may work early, late or be on call.
-If you work in construction/home building or management, you could have more of a set schedule during usual business hours.
+Your work schedule may vary depending on where you work.
+If you do repairs, you might work early, late or be on call.
+If you work in construction/home building or management, you might have more of a fixed schedule during normal business hours.

-As a technician, you’ll go to different locations for repair, maintenance or installation work.
-Some work could require more time than others, so the number of calls you can take care of may vary.
+As a technician, you’ll visit different locations for repair, maintenance or installation jobs.
+Some work might need more time than others, so the number of calls you can take care of may vary.

-As we went over earlier, you should be accustomed to working outdoors in extreme weather, plus in dirty or cramped spots.
-If you work in a customer-facing role, strong customer service skills are always a plus.
+As we mentioned previously, you should be comfortable working outdoors in extreme weather, as well as in dirty or cramped spaces.
+If you work in a customer-facing role, good customer service skills are always a plus.

-Because HVAC is a rapidly expanding field, your salary will reflect it.
+Since HVAC is a quickly growing field, your salary will mirror it.
 The national average salary for an HVAC technician is $49,242, according to ZipRecruiter.
-Top earners make between $56,600 and $68,000.
-However, salaries could fluctuate based on your locationand its cost of living.
+Top earners get between $56,600 and $68,000.
+However, salaries could be different based on your state and its cost of living.

-Other than having your own business, there are several other extra career opportunities.
-These can be:
+Aside from having your own business, there are several other career opportunities.
+These include:

-HVAC technicians are needed across the nation, but even more so in Florida, California, Texas, New York and Illinois.
-According to hvacclasses.org, these states employ the most HVAC workers and are experiencing high construction growth.
+HVAC technicians are in demand across the nation, but even more so in Florida, California, Texas, New York and Illinois.
+According to hvacclasses.org, these states employ the highest number of HVAC workers and are dealing with major construction growth.
 Here’s why:

 - California: Wildfires, transportation, energy and utility updates.